metamaden/recountmethylation_instance/README.md

 The provided Dockerfile, also available on Docker Hub ([link](https://hub.docker.com/r/metamaden/recountmethylation_docker)), allows for automated container setup with most of the required dependencies except MongoDB.
-MongoDB access is planned to be supported using the Docker compose file at `./inst/yml/docker-compose.yml`.
+MongoDB access from the container may be supported in the future using an iteration of the Docker Compose `yml` file at `./inst/yml/docker-compose.yml`.

 ## 2. Configuring the instance